Seasonal spread trading

+The spread is the difference between the simultaneous values of these futures contracts.
 Traders may use a combination of fundamental analysis, technical, and historical factors in their analysis.
 Speculators hope to profit from the relative changes in price between the initial and offsetting positions.
-Contracts may be spread against different months or different markets.
+Contracts may be spread against different months or different markets using a calendar effect.

+Position traders may hold positions with less risk using spreads as one position somewhat offsets the other position and the return is the difference between the two.

+Analysis

+A critical point for this type of trading to work is the quality of the seasonal pattern and whether the trader can advantage of the pattern.
+Economists say that according to the efficient-market hypothesis such effects may exists but that these anomalies should be already incorporated in the price.